joedicastro/pychallenge/README.md

 ## About this repository

-There is my attempt to solve all the levels of this challenge, using the python language.
+This is my attempt to solve all the levels of this challenge, using the python language.
 The target is to solve as many as I can.

 ## About Cheating